ibm-cloud-docs/vmwaresolutions/vcenter/vrw-planning.md

 {:important: .important}
 {:term: .term}

-# Requirements and planning for regulated workloads
+# Requirements and planning for VMware Regulated Workloads
 {: #vrw-planning}

-Review the following requirements before you order your regulated workloads instance.
-Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and add-on service requirements.
+Review the following requirements before you order your VMware Regulated Workloads instance.
+Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and services requirements.

 ## IBM Cloud account requirements
 {: #vrw-planning-account-req}